MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Classes.md

 Class Derived : Base, Interface {...}
 ```

-### Example of simple inheritance in PowerShell classes
+### Example of inheritance in PowerShell classes

 In this example the **Rack** and **Device** classes used in the previous
 examples are better defined to: avoid property repetitions, better align common
 properties, and reuse common business logic.

 Most objects in the data center are company assets, which makes sense to start
 tracking them as assets.
-Device types are defined by the `DeviceType`
-enumeration, see [about_Enum](about_Enum.md) for details on enumerations.

-In our example, we're only defining `Rack` and `ComputeServer`; both extensions
-to the `Device` class.
+The `DeviceType` enumerateion defines device types
+used by the class.
+For more information about enumerations, see
+[about_Enum][02].

 ```powershell
 enum DeviceType {